Join Our Team

 The lodge was established in 1982 and included a small restaurant and general store.
 In 1992 a second floor was added with 12 guest rooms.
-The business has made many owner transitions throughout the years.
-The most recent owners, Jess Amie, her husband Patrick and Parents Robert (Bob) and Suzy fully purchased the business and building in August 2013 and has since made many changes to the business structure and physical building.
-We recently purchased the 64 acres that surround the Lodge property as well as adding side-by-side and snowmobile rentals through the Polaris Adventures program.
+The business has made many owners transitions throughout the years.
+The most recent owners, Jess Amie, her husband Patrick, and Parents Robert (Bob) and Suzy, entirely purchased the business and building in August 2013 and have since made many changes to the business structure and physical building.
+We recently purchased the 64 acres surrounding the Lodge property and added side-by-side and snowmobile rentals through the Polaris Adventures program.

-We do lots of events throughout the year, especially during the winter and our slow times.
-Some of our recurring events are Poker-Run, pairing dinners, wine-tastings, and weddings.
+We do many events throughout the year, especially during the winter and our slow times.
+Our recurring events include Poker-Run, pairing dinners, wine tastings, and weddings.
 We are proud to support our Military and its Veterans through several Veteran organizations that include:

 Paul Thacker's PT11 organization.
 We host Paul and his veterans and take them out fishing, side-by-side, and snowmobiling adventures.
 Check out the testimonials from some of our past rides here PT11 TESTIMONIALS.

 The All American Hero’s Foundation.
 We host their veterans to participate in becoming Level 1 or 2 Avalanche certified.
-We are in the process of creating an “Education and Training” building for them, pending approval from our local government, Gunnison County.
-Click her to view their website.
+We are creating an “Education and Training” building for them, pending approval from our local government, Gunnison County.
+Click here to view their website.

-Our busy season is in the summer, when cabin and RV vacationers return to the mountain to enjoy a cool, relaxing summer of ATVing, Fishing (we are located 20 mins from blue mesa reservoir), Hiking, mountain biking, dirt biking, mushroom hunting, and nature viewing (we have a lot of bears, deer, elk, beaver, marmots, FAT chipmunks and ornery squirrels who like to bark and throw their nuts at you!)
-We even have is the 7th or 8th largest Aspen by diameter, we call her Jupiter.
+Our busy season is in the summer when cabin and RV vacationers return to the mountain to enjoy a cool, relaxing summer of ATVing, Fishing (we are located 20 mins from blue mesa reservoir), Hiking, mountain biking, dirt biking, mushroom hunting, and nature viewing (we have a lot of bears, deer, elk, beaver, marmots, FAT chipmunks and ornery squirrels who like to bark and throw their nuts at you!)
+We even have the 7th or 8th largest Aspen by diameter.
+We call her Jupiter.

-Fall is also a busy time for us with guest flocking to view our spectacular fall colors and hunters with Unit 66 tags come to find their game.
+Fall is also a busy time for us, with guests flocking to view our spectacular fall colors and hunters with Unit 66 tags coming to find their game.

-Luckily for us, the main road (which takes you straight to us) is maintained all-year-round, including plowing it in the winter so there are no problems for our guests, and employees to reach us!
-We average 225 to 275 inches of snow a-year!
+Luckily for us, the main road (which takes you straight to us) is maintained all year round, including plowing it in the winter, so there are no problems for our guests and employees to reach us!
+We average 225 to 275 inches of snow a year!
 Our year-round community residents must snowmobile to their homes as the filing roads are only groomed.
-Activities include snowshoeing, cross-country skiing, back-country skiing, snowmobiling, snow biking, and good ole' fashion sledding!
+Activities include snowshoeing, cross-country skiing, back-country skiing, snowmobiling, snow biking, and good old-fashioned sledding!

 WE ARE REMOTE!
-The lodge is the only full-service bar and restaurant for almost 50 miles and we highly discourage our employees from hanging out or partying at the lodge due to our small micro-community, what you do at the lodge will not stay at the lodge.
-Our closest towns are Gunnison and Montrose, Montrose having more to offer then Gunnison, both are a 45-minute drive.
+The lodge is the only full-service bar and restaurant for almost 50 miles, and we highly discourage our employees from hanging out or partying at the lodge due to our small micro-community.
+What you do at the lodge will not stay at the lodge.
+Our closest towns are Gunnison and Montrose.
+Montrose has more to offer than Gunnison.
+Both are a 45-minute drive.

 We are big on cross-training.
 It is not always easy to obtain staffing, so when we are short-staffed or in our slower times, we will have you do various jobs outside your primary job.
-Some of the tasks we perform are shoveling snow (we have a couple of snowblowers, a skidster and a groomer), shoveling snow off the roof (we use guide wires and safety harness), light renovations, and other maintenance projects.
+Some of our tasks are shoveling snow (we have a couple of snowblowers, a skid steer, and a groomer), shoveling snow off the roof (we use guide wires and safety harnesses), light renovations, and other maintenance projects.

-We have 3 employee houses with a total of 10 rooms and the GMs get their own house.
-It is our goal to give our on-site employees their own private room, you will have to share a bathroom.
-Housing is included as a part of your employment compensation and covers all utilities (phone, internet, water, electricity) up to $400/month, at which point the remainder will be split between all occupying employees.
-Our houses are located within the Arrowhead Community and are in walk-able distance.
+We have three employee houses totaling ten rooms, and the GMs get their own house.
+Our goal is to give our on-site employees their own private room.
+You will have to share a bathroom.
+Housing is included as a part of your employment compensation and covers all utilities (phone, internet, water, electricity) up to $400/month.
+Utilities after the $400 will be split between all occupying employees.
+Our houses are located within the Arrowhead Community and are within walking distance.

-Our employees have use of our side-by-sides rentals in the summer at a heavily discounted rate and in the winter each employee will be given the use of a company snowmobile.
+Our employees receive side-by-side rentals in the summer at a heavily discounted rate, and in the winter, each employee will be given a company snowmobile.

 We are looking for someone who is not afraid and willing to work as hard as they play.